 Throughout the Midwest, Salvation Army offers frontline advocacy and care for human trafficking survivors.
 In Chicago alone, our STOP-IT program is a national model that leads the way in fighting human trafficking.

 The Salvation Army has built strong relationships with local partners and coalitions to raise public awareness of injustices - from human trafficking and domestic abuse to mistreatment of the poor.
-From voicing our concern in city halls and state houses over sustainable funding or proposed legislation that would negatively impact victims, we answer the call in the name of all those we liberate.
+From voicing our concern in city halls to state houses over sustainable funding or proposed legislation that would negatively impact victims, we answer the call in the name of all those we liberate.
 In some areas, we even offer legal aid to the poor.
-Additionally, we hold specialized awareness trainings in order for case managers and every day people to identify signs of human trafficking.
+Additionally, we hold specialized awareness trainings in order for case managers and every day people to identify signs of abuse and trafficking.

 Our shelters are open to anyone in need of help.
-Many of our shelters for Women and Children provide a safe space for someone who has taken the brave step to get out of an abusive situation.
+Many times, our shelters for women and children provide a safe space for someone who has taken the brave step to get out of an abusive situation.
 Long-term, these victims can find a new start with our transitional or permanent, supportive housing options.

 Turn your passion into action.
 Share these facts with your friends and

 followers to educate and inspire change.